PacMAN

 As an initiation of PacMAN monitoring settlement plates have been deployed to four sites in the Suva harbour.
 Each site has three sets of three settlement plates at different depths along the water column depending on the total water depth and tides.
 Along with deployments, sampling for plankton, water and Read more…

-By Saara Suominen, 1 year9 months ago
+By Saara Suominen, 3 years3 years ago

 News